techthoughts2/pwshBedrock/docs/Invoke-CohereCommandRModel.md

 ## NOTES
 Author: Jake Morrison - @jakemorrison - https://www.techthoughts.info/

+* For a full tools example, see the advanced documentation on the pwshBedrock website.

 The Cohere Command R/R+ models support a unique feature that allows you to directly pass conversation chat history as a dedicated parameter.
 This helps maintain context across multiple messages, useful for a conversational flow.